SaiTeja2919/interview_task_solution/README.md

 # interview_task_solution
+## Comaparing image similarities
-This programs is to compare two images for the similarity. imaging_interview.py containts the functions preprocess_image_change_detection and compare_frames_change_detection functions that helps us to compare two images command to run the program
+This programs image_comparision.py is to compare two images for the similarity. imaging_interview.py containts the functions preprocess_image_change_detection and compare_frames_change_detection functions that helps us to compare two images. command to run the program
 ## To Run
 ```bash